 Council has put forward a request for funding from State Government to install twenty solar powered street lights on the roadway, to improve safety, as most pedestrians and cyclists use it in the low heat (and low visibility) of morning and evening.

-Our ascent by vehicle was a little nerve wracking, with the setting sun shining into our eyes and people and dogs walking and jogging on both sides of the road, encroaching toward the middle even.
-I sat gripping the door handle and hoping we would not meet another vehicle on the corners.
+Our ascent by vehicle was a little nerve wracking, with the setting sun impeding our view and people and dogs using both sides of the road and sometimes the middle.
+My door handle got a workout and it was a relief not to meet another car on a corner.

 The mosquitoes were just coming out as we left three quarters of an hour after our arrival.

 Castle Hill Lookouts – Summit

 With several summit lookouts full of Tourists and joggers running the viewing tracks, a mass of balloons and children completed the scene.

 This particular lookout is on car park level and looks right toward Magnetic Island and the Townsville suburb of Pallarenda on the left.